 Maybe your friend’s work schedule changed and now they have a Saturday off for the first time in three years.
 Celebrate at Redhook, a versatile brewery devoted to experimental beers like malty Mexican lagers and guava milkshake IPAs.
 The space feels modern, exciting, and there’s even a back room with hand shuffleboard that pretty much nobody uses.
 It’s all yours.

 The only thing prettier than Bar Melusine’s white and seafoam green dining room by day is the same scene at nighttime - if the interior here isn’t appealing to whoever you’re with, they might be a robot.
-It’s pretty tame in here, so make it your spot for a date or small gathering where you want to hear each other talk, but still partake in some complicated cocktails like the one with bell pepper and St. Germaine.
+It’s pretty tame in here, so make it your spot for a date or small gathering where you want to hear each other talk, but still drink some complicated cocktails like the one with bell pepper and St. Germaine.

 Linda’s isn’t exactly a dive bar, but it’s also not where you bring your country club friends who wear plaid golf pants.
 It’s the perfect spot for a shot-and-beer combo, or you can sip a great local cider or a margarita.
 There’s a big back patio, taxidermy, arcade machines, and a fun crowd at all times.
 The jukebox tunes don’t stop, and the snacks are good too (despite the inevitably long wait for food).
 We don’t have any idea who Linda is, but she rocks.

-Bar Vacilando is the kind of new, vibey cocktail bar that must be a total secret, because it’s typically pretty empty.
+Bar Vacilando is the kind of bar that must be a total secret, because it’s typically pretty empty.
 But this works to your advantage for any situation where you’d prefer to be able to hear your conversation and not wait 20 minutes for a gimlet.
 The cocktails are also good (get the Honey Badger) and priced suspiciously reasonably, and there’s a hidden back patio that looks like the outdoor lounge of a desert resort.

 Captain Black’s isn’t much on the inside, but you’re definitely coming here when the weather’s warm for rotating draught cocktails and killer fried chicken on the rooftop patio.
-It’s the perfect place to day drink away your Sunday afternoon, and to take phone photos your Tito’s and lemonade held up toward the sky while everyone around you groans (and then does the same).
+It’s the perfect place to day drink away your Sunday afternoon, and to take photos your vodka and lemonade held up toward the sky while everyone around you groans (and then does the same).

 If you think cider houses are dumb, then you clearly haven’t been to Capitol Cider.
 It feels like being 16 and hanging out with your friends in your basement playing board games, but without any mildew smells, and with alcohol you obtained legally.
 If you’re lucky enough to get a table, break out the Cards Against Humanity and grab a pint of something semi-dry if you’re into the classics, or a funky apple mead if you’re feeling like a medieval court jester (or just adventurous).